 International Affairs students at The New School take full advantage of New York City's incomparable resources in the international affairs field.
 The city's extraordinary range of international NGOs, intergovernmental institutions, and global companies—from the United Nations to Human Rights Watch to major media organizations—provide unique opportunities for student research, internships, and practicums.
 Our practice-based coursework connects students with these organizations through projects that launch student careers, and SGPIA faculty members working in these organizations provide students with direct access to the most pressing contemporary issues in the field.

-- In the MA degree: select a concentration in Cities and Urbanization, Conflict and Security, Development, Governance, and Rights, or Media and Culture.
+- In the MA degree: select a concentration in Cities and Urbanization, Conflict and Security, Development and Global Justice, Governance, and Rights, or Media and Culture.